A family recipe that is a gift itself. |

 Della Valle Biscotti

 In Italian, the term biscotti means twice baked.
 As a family we have always called this cookie "Biscotti."
 I have questioned that name for sometime since these cookies are only cooked one time.
 Typically, that would be called a Unscotti.
 I am unsure if the recipe has been changed from it's original format but this is the recipe as I know it.
 I have added more specific instructions because the recipe I received was very basic as a lot of old recipes are.
 In most cases, the instructions were learned from mother's and grandmother's and not written.
-This recipe is typically flavored with anise but it can also be flavored with vanilla or almond or any flavor that you choose.
+This recipe is typically flavored with anise but it can also be flavored with vanilla or almond or any flavor that you choose.3 eggs

 3/4 cup flour